 To make it through our definition of the supercars, the sports car either had to be able to perform in a way that defies physics – a 0-100 km/h time of 4.0 seconds or less and a top speed of over 300 km/h.
+It must look the part, seat only two (weight hampers performance).
 Or it can bank on sheer desirability – for breaching the barriers of technology or for offering performance in a different way altogether and excelling in it.
 You will find some very unconventional cars on this list but they absolutely deserve the spot for the way in which they have redefined the automobile.

 The GT-R was to Nissan what the LFA was to Toyota.
 It was about creating a machine that put them right on top of the performance charts – of showing the world that they could beat the more exotic brands in their own game.
 We have seen countless videos of the Godzilla beating proper top-spec hyper-cars (including Ferrari’s formidable LaFerrari) in flat out drag races – an unmatchable testimony to just how good this car is.

 Powered by a 3.8 Litre Twin-Turbocharged V6 pushing out 570 PS and 637 N-m through its rear wheels.
 Mated to a 6-speed dual-clutch automatic transmission which can shift gears in merely 0.15 seconds, and with hand-crafted Titanium exhausts, this track monster is a tuner’s wet dream.
 Performance figures are unearthly with 2.7 seconds 0-100 time and a top speed crossing 311 km/h.
 The Godzilla, then, is the undoubted value for money king of the supercar category.

 Mercedes-Benz AMG GT R (INR 2.48 Cr)